moule-group/DCS-Flow/README.md

 The following example shows the primary workflow using dftb+ as the calculator run on a personal terminal (as opposed to a super computer).

 First, create a folder containing the geometry file (.cif, .gen, .sdf, or .xyz).
-The folder used in this example, named TCNQ, can be downloaded here: [e]
+The folder used in this example, named TCNQ, can be downloaded from the [Uploads Folder](https://gitlab.com/lucassamir1/adam-moule/-/tree/MacOSInstall/Uploads).

 In the TCNQ folder, create the workflow parameters file, ```workflow_params.json```, using the following command.